cloudfoundry/app-autoscaler/README.md

 ### Deploy `CF-AutoScaler` service

-You can push the .war package of each `CF-AutoScaler` component to Cloud Foundry to get `CF-AutoScaler` service deployed.
-Please note you need to use the URLs you configured in `app-autoscaler/profiles/{env}.properties` as the routes of CF-AutoScaler server and API server.
+Push the .war package of each `CF-AutoScaler` components to Cloud Foundry to deploy `CF-AutoScaler` service.

 The deployment assumes that there is a couchdb instance available with the configured host, port, username and password, and the couchdb can be accessed from an application running within Cloud Foundry.